LeeRichi/richshop/README.md

 1. User Management: Users should be able to register for an account and log in.
 Users cannot register themselves as admin.[done]
 2. Browse Products: Users should be able to view all available products and single product, search and sort products.[done]
 3. Add to Cart: Users should be able to add products to a shopping cart, and manage cart.[done]
-4. Checkout: Users should be able to place order.[pending]
+4. Checkout: Users should be able to place order.[done]

 #### Admin Functionalities

 1. User Management: Admins should be able to view and delete users.[done]
 2. Product Management: Admins should be able to view, edit, delete and add new products.[done]
-3. Order Management: Admins should be able to view all orders [pending]
+3. Order Management: Admins should be able to view all orders [done]

 ### Extra features

+## User Functionalities:
+1. Order Management: Users should be able to view their order history, track the status of their orders, and potentially cancel orders within a certain timeframe.

-#### Admin Functionalities
+## Admin Functionalities
 1. User Management: Admins should be able to edit users' role and create new users.
+2. Order Management: Admins should be able to update order status, view order details, handle returns/refunds, and cancel orders.

 ## Getting Started
 Backend: in folder /backend/WebApi, run dotnet watch.